-- Have you tried to resolve the matter with the registered professional engineer (RPEQ) or a more senior person at the RPEQ’s firm?
+- Have you tried to resolve the matter with the RPEQ or a more senior person at the RPEQ’s firm?

 - You should consider doing so before you lodge this complaint.

 - BPEQ may decline to investigate your complaint if you have not tried to resolve the matter with the RPEQ or a more senior person at their firm.